On the modularity of 3-regular random graphs and random graphs with given degree sequences: Discussion

 \section{Discussion}

 On the one hand, we showed that in sparse random graphs coming from a supercritical configuration model the modularity is strictly larger than the trivial lower bound obtained by partitioning into connected components.
 On the other hand, for random $3-$regular graphs we are more precise by quantifying the gain over this trivial bound (which in this case is equal to $2/3$).
 Without doubt, by adding more stages (that is, by considering longer chains) in the analysis of the lower bound in the case of random $3-$regular graphs, one could improve the lower bound given by Theorem~\ref{LB3reg} by a little bit.
 The upper bound still being far, we opted for not pushing this to the limit.
 Needless to say, it would be interesting to find the exact value of the modularity of random $3-$regular graphs, but our methods are not strong enough to determine this value.
+Another point for further thought is to find an asymptotic expression for $q^*(G(n))$ when $Q = 0$ in Theorem~\ref{LBgeneral} - it seems to us that, as it is often the case, this critical regime may be the most complicated to describe quantitatively.